igorbronowicki/moydodyr/README.md

 I am the Headmaster of sponges and basins
 And the Commander of all sinks!
 If I stamp my foot,
-If I call my soldiers,555555
+If I call my soldiers,
 Then the crowds of basins
 Will fly and rush into this room
 And they'll bark